redoomed1/privacyguides.org/docs/document-collaboration.md

 In general, we define collaboration platforms as full-fledged suites which could reasonably act as a replacement to Google Drive.

-- Open source.
+- Must be open source.
-- Makes files accessible via WebDAV unless it is impossible due to E2EE.
+- Must make files accessible via WebDAV unless it is impossible due to E2EE.
-- Has sync clients for Linux, macOS, and Windows.
+- Must have sync clients for Linux, macOS, and Windows.
-- Supports document and spreadsheet editing.
+- Must support document and spreadsheet editing.
-- Supports real-time document collaboration.
+- Must support real-time document collaboration.
-- Supports exporting documents to standard document formats (e.g. ODF).
+- Must support exporting documents to standard document formats (e.g. ODF).

 #### Best-Case